 As mentioned, few NZ fathers use their statutory entitlement of two weeks' unpaid leave, and it is rare that part or all of their partner's PPL entitlement is transferred to them.
-Looking at NZ mothers, on average they take about the same length of time off work as the job-protection period of one year, which is much longer than the PPL period.
-Using GUINZ data, Noy & Sin (2021) find that mothers take 53 weeks of leave on average.
-They also find that mothers generally take less leave than they would like.
+On average, NZ mothers take about the same length of time off work as the job-protection period of one year, which is much longer than the PPL period.
+Using GUiNZ data, Noy & Sin (2021) find that mothers take 53 weeks of leave on average.
 Mothers who were working antenatally would prefer to take 69 weeks of parental leave, with 70% taking less leave than they would have liked.

 Among other factors, differences in parenting responsibilities may be due to, as well as potentially contribute to, gender differences in employment and earnings.
 The employment rate in 2020 among NZ men was 72.8% versus 62.8% for women.
 Additionally, and similar to other developed countries, gender gaps in labour market outcomes are higher among parents than non-parents (Dixon 2000; Stats NZ 2017).
 Recent estimates of the so-called 'motherhood penalty' for NZ in Sin et al. (2018) confirms that parenthood increases employment gaps between men and women.
 This reflects that women across the income distribution are less likely to be employed after becoming parents, although women with higher antenatal earnings return to employment more quickly.
 In contrast, men do not decrease their employment after parenthood regardless of prior earnings.
 Mothers also reduce their hours worked, with almost all of the greater propensity to work part-time among women being driven by mothers being more likely to work part-time than fathers.
-Moreover, Sin et al. (2018) find that the average woman earns 4.4% lower hourly wages as a parent than if she hadn't had children, whereas there is no significant effect on pay of parenthood for men.
+Moreover, Sin et al. (2018) find that the average woman earns 4.4% lower hourly wages as a parent than if she hadn't had children, whereas there is no significant effect on fathers' pay.